 Fall flower arrangement of roses and eucalyptus on a bedroom nightstand

-Make sure to look out for things that will last longer like roses (if it’s not too cold) and mums.
-Round out the arrangement with some eucalyptus (always my favorite addition to my fall and holiday decor!)
+Make sure to look out for things that will last longer such as roses (if it’s not too cold) and mums.
+Round out the arrangement with some eucalyptus (always my favorite addition to my fall and holiday decor!).

-One of my favorite things for the fall season are the textures you can bring in to add depth and warmth, especially when in regards to your decor.
+One of my favorite things for the fall season is the textures you can bring in to add depth and warmth, especially when adding to your interior decor.

-Adding pillows and blankets to the mix is an affordable way to spruce up your living room or bedroom without spending a ton of money.
+Adding pillows and chunky knit blankets to the mix is an affordable way to spruce up your living room or bedroom without spending a ton of money.

 Bedroom decorated for fall with touches of dark red and denim blue

-Every fall I add a throw pillow and some blankets that align with the fall aesthetic.
+Every fall I add a throw pillow and some cozy throws that align with the fall aesthetic.

-Embrace different textures than what you would have used in warmer months – heavier knits and velvet not only add texture but warmth and coziness, too.
+Embrace different textures in the cooler weather that you avoid in the other seasons – heavier knits and velvet not only add texture but warmth and coziness, too.

 Blanket draped over the arm of a couch